augustposch/seattle/README.md

 I am keeping this repository private, because the data was granted to me through a public records request.

+**8/15: Currently in the process of nicely organizing this repo.
+Please explore different sections of the project by reading the notebooks in the /notebooks folder.

-Please refer to Models_Aug02.ipynb for work done through 8/8/22.
+Please refer to Models_Aug02.ipynb for one giant notebook with all work done through 8/8/22.**

-## Latest news
+## Partial story (8/8)

 I fit some seasonal trends to the data, and I also made clear visualizations of the dataset.
 Bonus: PCA on stations has a nice visual and interpretation.